 A dedicated Public Liaison Officer (PLO) has been appointed by the contractor for the project who will maintain and develop a community website, as well as using social media to inform of future work, progress and traffic management.
-A Frequently Asked Questions (FAQ) page will be developed and displayed on the website.
+Frequently Asked Questions (FAQs) can be seen below.

-An initial newsletter will be delivered to thousands of homes and businesses near the works area and noticeboards at key locations will be used to provide updates.
+An initial newsletter was delivered to thousands of homes and businesses near the works area and noticeboards at key locations will be used to provide updates.

-The 18-month programme will be split into various phased stages to minimise the disruption to traffic, residents and businesses.
-During the course of the project, weekly and monthly updates of progress and upcoming works will be highlighted on the Community website and through local notice boards at key locations within the parish community, along with drop in sessions and other media sources.
+The programme will be split into various phased stages to minimise the disruption to traffic, residents and businesses.
+During the course of the project, weekly and monthly updates of progress and upcoming works will be highlighted on the Community website and through local notice boards at key locations within the parish community, along with drop in sessions, press releases and other media sources.